AngusLaurenson/mag_analysis/README.md

 # mag_analysis
 This project is to build a custom module for analysing time series data for magnetisation dynamics.
 The aim is to read in raw magnetisation data and calculate properties of interest such as dispersion of spin waves, profile of modes, magnetisation texture, permeability etc.

+#### Wishlist

+* tdqm module for progress bars on loops, gives user some idea of wall time of large operations
+* add plotting of phase amplitude maps